 The Courts are in Your Favour

-Usually, employers do not sue employees.
-Even when they do, it is rare for a court to find an employee liable in damages to an employer, because courts are aware that there is a major power imbalance and economic imbalance in favor of employers.
+Usually, companies do not sue their employees.
+Even when they do, it is rare for an Alberta court to find an employee liable in damages to an employer, because courts are aware that there is a major power imbalance and economic imbalance in favor of employers.
 However, employers do sometimes sue employees and it is possible for an employee to be held liable in damages to an employer in some circumstances.

 We know it can be extremely distressing to an employee to get sued.
 However, the lawyers at Bow River Law LLP have dealt with this situation before and we can help.
 Let us help you.

-- If you have been sued or think you might get sued, contact us as soon as possible so we can assess the situation and help you through it
+- If you are an Alberta employee and you have been sued by your employer or think you might get sued, contact our lawyers as soon as possible so we can assess the situation and help you through it

 - Keep records of everything you can that is relevant, such as emails and handwritten notes of what happened on phone calls.
 You will likely need this information later